elastic/package-registry/ASSETS.md

 The [Elasticsearch ingest pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/current/pipeline.html) contains information on how the data should be processed.
 Multiple ingest pipelines can depend on each other thanks to the [pipeline processor](https://www.elastic.co/guide/en/elasticsearch/reference/current/pipeline-processor.html).
-As during package creation, the exact names given to the pipeline by the integrations manager is not know, we will need to use some variables to reference.
+As during package creation, the exact names given to the pipeline by the package manager is not know, we will need to use some variables to reference.
 An example on this can be found [here](https://github.com/elastic/beats/blob/master/filebeat/module/elasticsearch/deprecation/ingest/pipeline.json#L24) in Beats.
-It means the integrations manager will have to be able to understand this template language (we still need to decide what our template language is) and replace the pipeline ids with the correct values.
+It means the package manager will have to be able to understand this template language (we still need to decide what our template language is) and replace the pipeline ids with the correct values.

  ### Index Template